utndatasystems/string-fingerprints/README.md

 ## Runtime Plot

-To get the runtimes, run the following:
+To prepare the queries, run the following:

 ```
 python run-speedup.py results/title-title 0